imr-framework/pypulseq/README.md

     ```python
     seq.write('demo.seq')
     ```

+## Community guidelines
+`pypulseq` adheres to a code of conduct adapted from the [Contributor Covenant](contrib-covenant) code of conduct.
+Contributing guidelines can be found [here](contrib-guidelines).

 ---
 ## References
 1. Ravi, Keerthi Sravan, et al. "Pulseq-Graphical Programming Interface: Open source visual environment for prototyping